samueltobler/smartgrading/README.md

 # Software and Code

+> Please note that the functions are no longer being updated.
+To implement the application, we recommend adjusting the GPT-related part of the code by using the GPT functions from the  `ellmer` package.
+[Link](https://ellmer.tidyverse.org/)

 ## ⌨️ Functions

 - `eval_single`: This function allows running the evaluation function for an individual answer.